CozmaRares/c-server/README.md

 The server is designed to handle incoming HTTP requests and serve corresponding responses.
 It employs a file-based routing system, meaning that by default, it maps incoming requests to specific files on the server.
-For example, a request for '/home' would serve the '/home/index.html' file.
+For example, a request for '/home' would serve the 'pages/home/index.html' file, or '/home/script.js' maps to 'pages/home/script.js' .
 This approach simplifies serving static content such as HTML, CSS, and JavaScript files.

 In addition to file-based routing, the server offers the flexibility to define custom routes.
 This allows developers to create dynamic routes that execute